CluedIn-io/CluedIn.Documentation/_docs/10-Integration/Crawling.md

 Getting the Entity Statistics - Does the provider support a way to figure out how much data of different types they have?

-Get Permissions - Are there any persmissions set in the provider for read/write access?
+Get Permissions - Are there any permissions set in the provider for read/write access?

 Does the source use a cursor to get latest or a date filter (what format) - If the provider uses a cursor instead of a date filter.